Introduction

 • Speed: 25 ft. is standard.

-• Ability Boosts: Constitution and Charisma is great for any Charisma-based spellcaster (Bard, Sorcerer, etc.), and the Free Ability Boost can go into Dexterity to make the Gnome a good option for most martial classes.
-The Strength flaw makes the Barbarian a hard choice and limits some of your martial options, but Fighter, Ranger, and Rogue all still work.
+• Ability Boosts: Constitution and Charisma is great for any Charisma-based spellcaster (Bard, Sorcerer, etc.), and the Free Ability Boost can go into Dexterity to make the Gnome a good option for many martial classes.
+The Strength flaw limits some of your martial options, but for Charisma-dependent classes (Bard, Sorcerer, etc.) Strength is usually a dump stat.

 • Languages: Racial language plus Common is standard.